Pure active holidays by bike from Heidelberg to Lake Constance

 The starting point of the route is romantic Heidelberg.
 The baroque old town is dominated by the world-famous Heidelberg Castle above.

 The tour begins

-A little more along the Neckar, then it goes out into a wide, flat plain and dense deciduous forests.
-The “Schwetzinger Hardt” is the largest regional forest reserve and at the same time recreational forest.
+A little further along the Neckar, then it goes out into a wide, flat plain and dense deciduous forests.
+The "Schwetzinger Hardt" is the largest regional forest protection area and at the same time a recreational forest.
 Sustainable forestry and nature conservation live here in complete harmony.
-The journey leads through the Kraichgau, the “Baden Tuscany” to Bruchsal.
-A stop at the baroque residence “Schloss Bruchsal”, the most beautiful castle in the Kraichgau, is well worth it.
+The journey leads through the Kraichgau, the "Tuscany of Baden" to Bruchsal.
+A stop at the baroque residence "Schloss Bruchsal", the most beautiful castle in the Kraichgau, is worthwhile.